kubernetes-hy/kubernetes-hy.github.io/pages/part2.md

 In part 1 we managed to setup networking configuration to enable routing traffic from outside of the cluster to a container inside a pod.
 In Part 2 we'll focus on communication between applications.

 Kubernetes includes a DNS service so communication between pods and containers in Kubernetes is as much of a challenge as it was with containers in docker-compose.
-Use the container name to refer to a container in a pod, this way containers can communicate with each other in a pod.
-Or use a *Service* to communicate between pods.
+Containers in a pod share the network.
+As such every other container inside a pod is accessible from `localhost`.
+For communication between Pods a *Service* is used.

+> Alternatively each Pod has an IP created by Kubernetes

 <div class="exercise" markdown="1">
 Exercise 7:

 Connect the main application and ping/pong application.
 Instead of sharing data via files use HTTP endpoints to respond with the number of pongs.
 Deprecate all of the volumes for the time being.

+Create a *Service* and implement the communication.

 The output will stay the same:

 ```
 2020-03-30T12:15:17.705Z: 8523ecb1-c716-4cb6-a044-b9e83bb98e43.